William Pleeth: Last years

-In 1989, Pleeth was appointed an Officer of the Order of the British Empire for his outstanding achievements.
+In 1989, Pleeth was appointed an Officer of the Order of the British Empire for services to music.
 On 12 January 1996, his 80th birthday, a celebration concert was given for him by friends and students in the Wigmore Hall.
 The Brindisi String Quartet, Trevor Pinnock and Anthony Pleeth performed Haydn, Mozart and Schubert.
 All revenues were donated to the Jacqueline du Pré Multiple Sclerosis Research Fund.

 William Pleeth lived with Margaret Good in Finchley, North London.
 He died on 6 April 1999, aged 83, having fought leukemia for four years.
 He was survived by his wife, his son and daughter and three grandchildren.

 On 12 January 2000 the William Pleeth Memorial Concert was held at the St John's Church in London.
 His son Anthony, granddaughter Tatty Theo (both cellists) and his granddaughter Lucy Theo (violinist) performed, together with two of his pupils, Robert Cohen and Colin Carr.